moyukapp/moyuk-docs/docs/privacy.md

 ## Do we collect information from minors?

 We do not knowingly collect personal information from children under 13 years of age without verifiable parental consent.
 If we learn that we have collected such information without consent, we will delete it as soon as possible.
-If you are a parent or guardian and you believe that your child has provided us with personal information without your consent, please contact us and we will take steps to remove such information and terminate the child’s account.
+If you are a parent or guardian and you believe that your child has provided us with personal information without your consent, please contact us and we will take steps to remove such information and terminate the child's account.

 ## How do we update our privacy policy?